Working and Living by My Values

 Food (Yum Yum)

-- I admit I’m not a vegetarian, but actually don’t eat meat that often (maybe once a week and if so it better be good and local).
+- I admit I’m not a vegetarian, but actually don’t eat meat that often (maybe once a week and if so it better be good and local), I get many vegetables from a local organic Veg Shed ( I helped crowdfund) and also have started using ODDBOX that supplies fruit and vegetables that would otherwise have gone to waste.

 - If I organise or supply catering I strive to choose and support local organisations and those that supply, seasonal, local, vegetarian and vegan based options.
 You may even get some grown from my garden (although no promises).